Learning from Shader Program Traces: Introduction

 \section{Introduction}

 Deep learning applications in graphics and vision typically work on images encoded as pixels in RGB color space.
-For images representing 3D scenes, researchers have also explored augmenting the RGB data with other hand-picked features like depth or surface normals~\cite{Chaitanya,vogels2018denoising}.
+For images with 3D scenes, researchers have also explored augmenting the RGB data with hand-picked features like depth or surface normals~\cite{Chaitanya,vogels2018denoising}.
 These auxiliary features are picked based on domain expertise, and vary for different applications or programs.

 This paper proposes augmenting the data from which a neural network learns with the \emph{program trace}.
-In software engineering, a trace generally refers to the record of all states that a program visits during its execution~\cite{feiler1993software,larus1993efficient}, including all instructions and data.
-We explore this idea in the context of procedural shader programs, like the ones shown in Figure 1.
-The sequence of instructions tend to be similar or identical from pixel to pixel, so we rely on just the intermediate values for learning, referring to these as the ``program trace.''
+In software engineering, a trace refers to the record of all states that a program visits during its execution~\cite{feiler1993software,larus1993efficient}, including all instructions and data.
+We explore this idea in the context of procedural shader programs, like the one shown in \fig{fig:teaser}.
+The sequence of instructions tend to be similar from pixel to pixel, so we rely on just the intermediate values for learning, referring to these as the ``program trace.''

 Shader programs can be used to flexibly construct complex and even fantastical appearances by combining sequences of mathematical operations to create texture patterns, produce lighting, perturb surface normals to produce effects such as bump mapping, apply noise functions, or determine ray intersections with procedurally generated geometry~\cite{akenine2008real}.
-Typical pixel shaders receive as input pixel locations, and output color independently per-pixel.
-Therefore these programs can leverage the parallelism available on modern GPU hardware to efficiently perform per-pixel computation across a full image, making such shaders essential for games, VR, visualization, and other interactive applications.
-There exist other kinds of shaders, such as vertex and geometry shaders, but this paper focuses on pixel shaders.
-A range of example shaders are shown in Figures~\ref{fig:teaser} and \ref{fig:main}; many more examples are available from websites such as \shadertoy.
+A range of example shaders may be seen throughout this paper; many more examples are available from websites such as \shadertoy.
 Note that while the example shaders appearing here are simpler than those typical of production or games, they embody the key features that appear in production-level shaders.

-Since the pixel shader program operates independently per pixel, we can consider the program trace as a vector of values computed at each pixel -- generalizing from RGB (a 3-vector at each pixel).
-Thus we can perform learning tasks for shader programs using network architectures like CNNs that have been designed for images.